ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 * The *media:group* element here is optional, but it organizes the video links a little.

+.. _loadbalancing:

 Load Balancing
 --------------

 For high-volume publishers who maintain several RTMP servers, the player supports load-balancing by means of an intermediate XML file.
 This is used by e.g. the `Highwinds <http://www.highwinds.com/>`_ and `Streamzilla <http://www.streamzilla.eu>`_  CDNs.
 Load balancing works like this:

 * The player first requests the XML file (typically from a single *master* server).
-* The server returns the XML file, which includes the location of the RTMP server to use (typically the server that's least busy).
+* The server returns the XML file, which includes the location of the RTMP server to use (typically the server that's least busy) and the location of the videos on this server.
 * The player parses the XML file, connects to the server and starts the stream.